outsidedav/swift/hypersecure_dbaas/use-step1.md

 		<dd>Select the database type.
 Currently, only MongoDB is supported.</dd>

     <dt>License Agreement:</dt>
-    <dd>After reading the license agreement, check the box to confirm your agreement.</dd>
+    <dd>Read the license agreement, and check the box to confirm your agreement.</dd>

     <dt>Pricing:</dt>
 		<dd>The current solution provides only one pricing category, which is free
 		of charge.
-In later versions, you will be able to select the pricing category.</dd>
+In later versions, you can select the pricing category.</dd>
 	</dl>
 </li>
 <li>Click **Create**.